FedEx: Operating units

 FedEx Corporation divides its business into the following main operating units:

 FedEx Express

 FedEx Express is the company's original overnight courier services, providing next day air service within the US and time-definite international service.
-It operates one of the largest civil aircraft fleets in the world, has the largest fleet of wide bodied civil aircraft, and carries more freight than any other airline.
+It operates one of the largest civil aircraft fleets in the world, which has the largest fleet of wide bodied civil aircraft, and carries more freight than any other airline.
 Included in this unit are: